-- In X-Men, whoever is chosen as Famine in Apocalypse's Horsemen can cause people to become emaciated by touching them.
+- Whoever is chosen as Famine in Apocalypse's Horsemen can cause people to become emaciated by touching them.

-- "Fat Farm", by Orson Scott Card.
-A very rich, very fat man uses a service to copy himself into a healthy body.
+- In "Fat Farm" by Orson Scott Card, a very rich, very fat man uses a service to copy himself into a healthy body.
 Unfortunately, he didn't check to see what happens to the original.
 Turns out it becomes the property of the cloning company... and they're not very humane with their human resources.

 - In "The Iron Chancellor" by Robert Silverberg, a family purchases a Robot Maid to oversee their diet.
 It does its job a bit too well, so they try to adjust its programming and short something out.

 - In The Monkey Treatment by George R. R. Martin, a fat guy who's tried every diet inadvertently signs up for the monkey treatment, in which an invisible magic monkey sits on his back and snatches away all his food before he can eat it.
 At first, this seems to work great — but then he realizes that for every pound he loses, the monkey gains one, so he's still carrying around the same weight as before.
 Even worse, as the monkey grows bigger, its malevolence and power over its human host increase as well, and once it's grown big enough, it begins to completely absorb its host's body into its own, effectively replacing the original person and reducing them to nothing but a shriveled, vestigial appendage.